AWaselnuk/typographilic/README.md

     var typography = typographilic.scale(1.618, 1.4, 16);

-To create a multi stranded modular scale system, simply pass in an array of base sizes as the last argument:
+To create a multi stranded modular scale, simply pass in an array of base sizes as the last argument:

     var typography = typographilic.scale(1.4, 1.618, [12, 16]);